 This investment means that students can work with a purpose-built subsonic wind tunnel for experimental investigation of aerodynamics, considering different shapes and aircraft test models.

-The space will also feature an industry-standard flight simulator, where you can gain piloting skills flying a number of civil and military aircraft models and also validate flight performance, stability and control of your own aircraft designs.
+The centrepiece of our facilities is an industry-standard flight simulator AIRFOX DISO, where you can gain piloting skills flying a number of civil and military aircraft models, and also validate flight performance, stability and control of your own aircraft designs.